anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Extensions MUST NOT redefine the meaning of HTTP status codes or other HTTP semantics.
 Extensions MAY require the use of specific HTTP headers but MUST NOT redefine their meanings.

+Extensions MAY require the use of HTTP status codes not explicitly enumerated in [@!RFC7480] but MUST NOT redefine their meanings.

-Extensions defining new HTTP headers MUST have IETF consensus.
+Extensions defining the use of new HTTP headers or HTTP status codes MUST have IETF consensus.

 # Extension Implementer Considerations {#extension_implementer_considerations}